steve-bate/onepage-aptesting/README.md

 Experimental extension of the [activitypub-testsuite](https://github.com/steve-bate/activitypub-testsuite) for testing [onepage.pub](https://github.com/evanp/onepage.pub).

 This repository contains onepage.pub-specific code and configuration.
+The test framework starts a Node.js subprocess at the beginning of a test session.
+Before each test, a custom test reset API is called to reset the onepage.pub database.

 ## Install